Bone, Joint and Muscle Conditions

-What Is Legg-Calvé-Perthes Disease?
+What is Legg-Calvé-Perthes disease?

 Legg-Calvé-Perthes disease occurs when blood temporarily stops flowing to the ball (femoral head) at the top of the thighbone that fits into the hip socket.
 If the bone does not get enough blood, it dies.
-The bone collapses and become flat.
+The bone collapses and becomes flat.
 As a result, the ball no longer moves smoothly in the hip socket.

 Over the course of several months, the blood supply comes back to the bone.
 New bone cells gradually replace the dead bone.
 This process may take 2 or 3 years.